Ahsanejam/React-JS/README.md

 # form handling
 I learn about form handling in React i already know this in javascript i know preventDefault() method is use to not reload the page after you submit the input in javascript but I revise this before the react

+# Notes app
+Previously i Learn about useState hook and form handling and two way binding basically the two way binding is we cannot directly do things in DOM instead of we tell react to do things for my self so first we tell react and then react do things and then react respond two way binding is mostly use for forms and I make notes app you can add any work or notes and also delete it